sandboxnu/office-hours/DEVELOPING.md

 End to end (E2E) testing is in it's own folder and done with Cypress.
 These should be used to test core user flows.

+If your tests are failing with a message about "deadlock something whatever", do `yarn test --run-in-band`.
+This makes the tests run sequentially.

 ### Installing new packages

 Install packages from `cd` into the project you , then run `yarn add <PACKAGE>`